Shreya2798/Sports-Type-Classifier/README.md

 ![Heatmap](https://github.com/anubhavmaity/Sports-Type-Classifier/blob/master/readme_images/heat_cric.png)

-Have removed the images data and model repository.
 You can download the images with the help of the gi2ds.